Erd\H{o}s--Szekeres-type problems in the real projective plane

-\begin{definition}[A \projective $k$-gon] For a positive integer $k$ and a finite set $P$ of points from~$\RPP$ in general position, a \emph{\projective $k$-gon} determined by $P$ is a \projective convex hull of a set $I$ of $k$ points from $P$ which contains all points of $I$ on its boundary; see Figure~\ref{fig:gonsAndHoles}. \end{definition}
+\begin{definition}[A \projective $k$-gon] For a positive integer $k$ and a finite set $P$ of points from~$\RPP$ in general position, a \emph{\projective $k$-gon} determined by $P$ is a \projective convex hull of a set $G$ of $k$ points from $P$ which contains all points of $G$ on its boundary; see Figure~\ref{fig:gonsAndHoles}. \end{definition}

-The notion ``\projective $k$-gon'' in~$\RPP$ is a natural analogue of the notion ``\affine $k$-gon'' in~$\mathbb{R}^2$, since \projective $k$-gons in~$\RPP$ are exactly those subsets of~$\RPP$ which are convex $k$-gons in some of the planes contained in~$\RPP$.
+The notion ``\projective $k$-gon'' in~$\RPP$ is a natural analogue of the notion ``\affine $k$-gon'' in~$\mathbb{R}^2$, since \projective $k$-gons in~$\RPP$ are exactly those subsets of~$\RPP$ which are affine $k$-gons in some of the planes contained in~$\RPP$.

 Since a \projective convex hull is not determined uniquely, a set of $k$ points in $\RPP$ can determine several \projective $k$-gons.
 In particular, it is not difficult to verify that \begin{romanenumerate} \item any three points in general position in $\RPP$ determine four \projective 3-gons, \item any four points in general position in $\RPP$ determine three \projective 4-gons, \item any five points in general position in $\RPP$ determine exactly one \projective 5-gon, and \item any $k \ge 6$ points in general position in $\RPP$ determine at most one \projective $k$-gon. \end{romanenumerate}